Introduction

 on the left.
 The chassis is made of aluminium.

-and got the typical rushing sound of a superregenerative receiver.
-With
+double wound transformers, and got the typical rushing sound of a super-regenerative

-the "line cord antenna" already connected, the usual amount of stations
+receiver.
+With the "line cord antenna" already connected, the usual amount

-could be tuned in.
-I was using my bench amplifier which is a simple two
+of stations could be tuned in.
+I was using my bench amplifier which is

-valve circuit with a 6M5 pentode and 6X4 rectifier feeding an 8" speaker.
+a simple two valve circuit with a 6M5 pentode and 6X4 rectifier feeding

 The sound quality left a lot to be desired.

-For a start, the SCA/stereo subcarrier interference was plainly obvious,
+The SCA/stereo subcarrier interference was plainly obvious, with a constant

-with a constant whistle in the background and distorted sound.
-As well,
+whistle in the background and distorted sound.
+As well, the sound seemed

 Improving the performance